 Jacob Kowalsky was in the grips of the green-eyed monster in July 1908.
 An Austrian immigrant who worked as a carpenter, Jacob was upset with John Smith, a young man who once boarded in his Bayside home.
 When John lived with the Kowalskys, he made the mistake of flirting with Jacob’s wife.
 Bayside, a community … Continue reading Rival Burning

 Wardrobe malfunctions have been a problem since humans began wearing clothing.
-However celebrities, whose body parts seem to fall out of their clothing quite regularly, have nothing on John Morgan.
-John’s clothing malfunctioned in December 1901, with disastrous consequences for him.
-John was imprisoned on May 3, 1901, at the federal penitentiary in Leavenworth, Kansas, … Continue reading Bagged by his Underwear
+Celebrities, whose body parts fall out of their clothing occasionally, have nothing on John Morgan, whose clothing malfunctioned with disastrous consequences for him.
+John was imprisoned on May 3, 1901, at the federal penitentiary in Leavenworth, Kansas, for stealing three blankets from nearby Fort … Continue reading Bagged by his Underwear

 When a federal census worker counted his family in 1880, George J. Doyle was just one of the thousands of children of Irish immigrants living in the poverty-stricken Five Points section of lower Manhattan.
 Along with his father and four siblings, George lived in a tenement at 86 Mulberry Street that housed 19 families — … Continue reading Alias Dorsey Doyle